 - 1/2 cup celery stalk and leaves - - chopped

-- 1/2 small cabbage - - cut into smaller pieces
+- 1 small cabbage - - cut into smaller pieces

-- 3 tablespoons fish sauce - (soy sauce can also be used instead)
+- 4 tablespoons fish sauce - (soy sauce can also be used instead)

-- 4-5 cups water
+- 3-4 cups water

-- 1 shrimp cube - or chicken cube (optional)
+- 1 shrimp cube - or chicken cube (optional) (see NOTE 3)

 - 1/2 teaspoon ground pepper

 - Add the carrots and beans and cook for 2 minutes, stirring often to keep from burning.
 Add the bell peppers and celery and cook for another 2 minutes.
-Add the cabbage and cook for a minute.

 - Remove everything from the wok leaving only the liquids.
 Add the shrimp cube to the liquid and stir until dissolved.
-Add the ground pepper.

 - Add the vermicelli noodles and spread it so they are submerged completely in the liquids.
 Let it simmer for some minutes while stirring now and then.
 They will absorb the liquids so you may add more water if they are still too hard.
 They will keep on absorbing the liquids even after they are cooked so add just a bit more so that your pancit will not dry out if not to be served and eaten immediately.